 - Socks or sock-like footwear without shoes or slippers

-- CHS prohibits any attire that displays words or symbols that degrade gender, sexual orientation, culture, religion, or ethnicity
+- CHS prohibits any attire that displays words or symbols that degrade gender, sexual orientation, culture, disability, religion, race, or ethnicity

-- CHS prohibits clothing and jewelry that advertise tobacco, alcohol, drugs or other illegal substances, illegal acts, weapons, or that promote violence
+- CHS prohibits clothing and jewelry that reflect, advertise, or promote tobacco, alcohol, drugs or other illegal substances, illegal acts, weapons, and/or violence

 CHS prohibits any gang-related clothing styles that, upon guidance of law enforcement agencies, is considered gang-related.
 Due to changing trends in gang attire, clothing, jewelry, accessories, and grooming styles, restrictions may change as necessary.
 Examples include: